Kata'ib Hezbollah: Post-US withdrawal

 On 21 March 2023, KH kidnapped Israeli researcher Elizabeth Tsurkov in Baghdad's Karrada district.
 In November 2023, the group released footage of her for the first time.
 Tsurkov was released on 9 September 2025.
 On 17 November 2023, United States expanded the scope of sanctions on KH by blacklisting six high-ranking officials affiliated with the militia following attacks on U.S. forces in Iraq and Syria.
 On 21 November 2023, a US AC-130-gunship struck a KH vehicle near Abu Ghraib, in response to the Islamic Resistance In Iraq's November 20 attack on Al-Asad Airbase.

-On 24 January 2024, U.S. launched a round air strikes that targeted KH, killing seven militiamen.
+On 24 January 2024, U.S. launched a round of air strikes that targeted KH, killing seven militiamen.
 According to a statement from U.S. Central Command, the air strikes hit the group's “headquarters, storage, and training locations for rocket, missile, and one-way attack UAV capabilities.”

 A spokesperson for the US Department of Defense has said that the Tower 22 drone attack which killed 3 US soldiers and injured 47 others had the "footprints" of KH.
 On 30 January 2024, KH announced the suspension of all its military operations against US forces in the region after the Tower 22 drone attack which killed 3 US soldiers and injured 47 others.
 They announced this decision was taken out of preventing "embarrassment" of the Iraqi government which has called for all resistance parties to de-escalate the situation.
 On 30 July 2024, U.S. forces carried out an airstrike in central Iraq killing four members of KH militia.
 Later that year, on 20 September, Kata'ib Hezbollah announced that Abu Haidar al-Khafaji, a senior commander in the group, was killed by an airstrike about 5 km away from Sayyidah Zaynab near Damascus, Syria, and blamed Israel for the attack.
+On 27 July 2025, Kata'ib Hezbollah-linked fighters clashed with Iraqi security forces in al-Saydiya, southwestern Baghdad, killing one police officer and one civilian, according to the Washington Institute.

+The Iraqi Joint Operations Command later announced the arrest of fourteen people accused of involvement in the clashes and stated that some belonged to the 45th and 46th PMF Brigades, which are known as Kata'ib Hezbollah units.

+On 31 March 2026, KH kidnapped American journalist Shelly Kittleson in Baghdad.
+Kittleson was released on 7 April 2026 in a prisoner exchange.